-3.131.
-In considering an application for siting, the regulatory body should concentrate on the characteristics of the site and, as appropriate, the interaction between the proposed facility or activity and the site.
+- 3.124.
 Site evaluation for many facilities or activities is initially determined by processes not greatly influenced by highly prescriptive technical criteria.
-However, general requirements concerning remoteness, environmental concerns, local population density and transport arrangements will apply, usually at a governmental level.
-For waste disposal sites, geological and hydrogeological considerations should be major factors in site evaluation.
-For such sites the regulatory body should consider being involved in the formulation of site selection criteria and in the process of determining the general suitability of a site.
-Further guidance on site evaluation is given in [20-27].

-3.132.
-For a facility or an activity that is to be operated or conducted at a permanent site a decision should be reached on the acceptability of a specific site from the safety point of view, after with the site have been reviewed and assessed by the regulatory body.
+However, general requirements concerning remoteness, environmental concerns, local population density and transport arrangements will may apply, usually at a governmental level, which may not be within regulatory control.
+For waste disposal sites, geological Geological and hydrogeological considerations should be major factors in site evaluation particularly for radioactive waste disposal sites.
+For such sites T the regulatory body should consider being involved in the formulation of site selection criteria and in the process of determining the general suitability of a site.
+Further guidance on site evaluation is given in [18-2527 & 41]. - 3.125.
+For a facility or an activity that is to be operated or conducted at a permanent site a decision should be reached on the acceptability of a specific site from the safety point of view, after information on the site itself and preliminary information on the facility or activity and its interaction with the site have been reviewed and assessed by the regulatory body.